Degree apprenticeships: Key information

 How are degree apprenticeships funded?

-Apprenticeships are currently funded by both employer contributions and government funding via the Skills Funding Agency.
+Apprenticeships are currently funded by both employer contributions and government funding via the Education and Skills Funding Agency (ESFA).
 From May 2017, funding will be generated through the apprenticeship levy.

 The levy will be a 0.5 per cent tax on the wage bill of employers whose salary costs are £3 million or more each year.
 It should generate approximately £3 billion a year which can only be spent on approved apprenticeships.